bguan/gugulele/README.md

 ## Credits
 G6 uses the excellent Nuts n Bolts library (https://github.com/JohK/nutsnbolts) to render screws and holes.

-If you use G6 to generate and print a ukulele successfully please give credit to G6 and shoot me an email!
+If you use G6 to generate and print a ukulele successfully please give credit to G6 and shoot me an email! brian dot guan at gmail dot com.

 ## Random Thoughts
 The hardest part for me is to deal with the lack of spline in OpenSCAD.
 I have to subtract scaled arc from rectangle and revolve it to get to a funnel shape for the shoulder, and similarly scaled different quadrants of sphere to get an ellipsoid.
 Also due to "functional" nature of OpenSCAD, I have to contort the fret calculation by using some crazy recursive function.
 Filleting also is a challenge as I have to accomplish that with Minkowski sum of small sphere and the main parts with sharp edges.

 The most painful part is that OpenSCAD is painfully slow when rendering at high resolution, as it is single threaded and not utilizing GPU unlike professional 3D CAD tools.
-I intend to port the script to a different language/tech someday e.g. OnShape Feature Script (https://www.onshape.com/featurescript).
+I have ported this to OnShape Feature Script.
+See the [Gugulele public document] (https://cad.onshape.com/documents/5d1958b45f2484ebebb64adf/w/d0b2164f9e843f6c6ce251e7/e/505e487213bab5c385cd9bb5) there.